 Hunting down a quality policy can be like searching for a unicorn.
-You can spend days and days searching through the weeds companies.
+You can spend days and days searching through the weeds of companies.

-When it comes to term life insurance, getting an expert in your corner will give you a huge advantage.
+So when it comes to term life insurance, getting an expert in your corner will give you a huge advantage.